David Parker Allen Music

 Don Stiernberg – Mandolin, Guitar

-Internationally recognized bluegrass and jazz mandolin player who played with Jethro Burns and David Grisman.
+Internationally recognized bluegrass and jazz mandolin player who played with Jethro Burns as part of the Jethro Burns Quartet and other leading mandolin players such as David Grisman.

 Jonas Friddle – Banjo, Guitar

-A leading solo artist and banjo/guitar player in the Chicago folk music scene, and an award-winning songwriter.
+A leading solo artist and banjo/guitar player in the Chicago folk music scene, and a John Lennon Award winning songwriter.

-Chris Cunningham – Acoustic Guitar, Baritone Guitar, Vocals, Producer
+Chris Cunningham – Acoustic Guitar, Baritone Guitar, Rhodes, Vocals, Producer

 Montana based producer and member of StoryHill.